 "First Nations people" refers to Status and non-status "Indian" peoples in Canada.
 Many communities also use the term "First Nation" in the name of their community.
 Currently, there are 617 First Nation communities, which represent more than 50 nations or cultural groups and 50 Aboriginal languages.

 According to the 2011 National Household Survey, more than 1.4 million people in Canada identify themselves as an Aboriginal person, or 4% of the population.
 50% percent are registered Indians, 30% are Métis, 15% are non-status Indians and 4% are Inuit.
-Over half (64%) of Aboriginal people live in population centres (known as urban centresp>
+Over half of Aboriginal people live in urban centres.

 You may also be interested in: